mdoliner/LilWizards/README.md

 -	Wields a camera system to change the 2d perspective on the fly.
 - Manages a particle system with intelligent garbage disposal to improve speed.
 -	Creates a coordinate class with multiple vector functions to DRY up code.
--	Leverages a Spell Superclass that reduces boilerplate on making new spells.
+-	Leverages a Spell Superclass that reduces boilerplate when making new spells.

 ###Requirements

--	Chrome is the only current fully supported browser.
+-	Chrome is the only current fully-supported browser.
-- Or netscape navigator.
+- And netscape navigator.
 - Keyboard or Gamepads.

 ###Setup